Olio72AT/TodoListBBRZ/README.md

 https://github.com/Olio72AT/TodoListBBRZ/blob/V3-AddTodo/TODO04ListAP03/TODOListAP03/TODOListAP03/ViewModels/AddTodoViewModel.cs

 If you want to implement the Todos with a DropDown List, the best solution is to declare it a IEnumerable.
-(you could also do it as LIST, but we only need to view the list, so this do not need all the LIST methods ...
+(you could also do it as LIST, but we only need to view the list, so we do not need all the LIST methods ...
 IEnumerable is therefore easy to use.)